GWLyu/GWLyu/README.md

 - #### Boya Fellow at Peking University

 - 🔭 I’m currently focusing on GW waveforms with mass transfer effects and their applications to binary evolution in astrophysics.
-- 🌱 I’m currently learning superradiant instability of BHs in GWs, etc.
+- 🌱 I’m currently studying the superradiant instability of black holes in gravitational waves, etc.
-- 👯 I’m looking to collaborate on any astrophysical phenomena which may have connections with GWs.
+- 👯 I'm seeking collaboration on astrophysical phenomena that may be connected to gravitational waves.
-- 💬 Ask me about anything you think we could talk about.
+- 💬 Feel free to inquire about any topic you'd like to discuss.
-- 📫 Reach me by email: zwlyu@pku.edu.cn
+- 📫 Contact me via email: zwlyu@pku.edu.cn
 -